Why do we like the wing?

 Everybody knows now that he can fly on the water.
 The time for frustration is over.
 Now you can have fun with nothing.

-Imagined and developed in France in the 80s, its power was not enough and too docile for the sports of the time.
+Imagined and developed in France in the 80s, its power was not sufficient and docile for the sports of the time.

-The immense democratization of inflatable gear, first with boats, then in Kitesurfing and SUP, gave credibility to this process which goes well beyond the use of it for initiation.
+The huge democratization of inflatable machines, first in boats, then in kitesurfing and SUP, gave credibility to this process which goes far beyond the initiation machines.

-Foil + Inflatable + Wing from the 80’s = Wing new generation!!!
+Foil + inflatable + Wing of the 80’s = new generation Wing!!!

 The combination of these elements has recently appeared as an evidence for the gliding world.
-Some people have taken off earlier, as was the case for GONG, who put a lot of effort into R&D and communicating the Winger’s desire.
+Some people believed in it earlier as it was the case for GONG who put a lot of work both in R&D and in communication of the desire to wing.

-A Wing inflates in a few seconds.
-Four screws to connect your foil to your Board and off you go!
+- A wing inflates in a few seconds.
+Four screws to connect your foil to your board and off you go!
 It couldn’t be simpler.
-The Wing fits in a backpack, the Boards are more and more compact, and the Foil can be taken apart.
+The wing fits in a backpack, the board is more and more compact, and the foil can be taken apart.
 The whole thing fits in a golf bag.
-It’s simply fantastic.
+It’s just great.

-Getting the hang of it is almost immediate.
-In a few minutes you’ll understand how it works and in a few sessions you can throw the Foil on.
+- The handling is almost immediate.
+In a few minutes we understand how it works and, in a few sessions, we tame the foil.

-Then we like the Wing because it reminds us of the best sensations of Windsurfing.
-We find that feeling that we love, that certain way of driving the Board, the almost identical tricks.
-But no more back pain and un-transportable equipment, the Wing is very cool 😉
+Then we like the wing because it reminds us of the best sensations of windsurfing.
+We find the grip that we love, the handling of the board, the almost identical tricks.
+But no more back pain and untransportable gear, the wing is very cool. ?

-We like the Wing for its Kite like traction.
-You don’t need to carry the Kite, it relieves your arms.
-The traction is in the same angles as the Kite, giving comparable sensations.
-At the bottom, it pulls hard and at the top it makes you feel lighter.
+We like the wing for its traction close to the one from the kite.
+You don’t need to carry the wing; it relieves your arms.
+The traction is in the same angles as the kite, providing comparable sensations.
+At the bottom it pulls hard and at the top it makes you feel lighter.

-We like the Wing because it’s safe.
-You can start from anywhere.
-We usually have volume, so at the worst you might have to paddle like in surfing to get home.
-You stand on the Board in cramped, windy places, it’s easy to start.
+We like the wing because it’s safe.
+We can leave from anywhere.
+We usually have volume, so at worst we paddle like surfing to get in.
+You stand on the board in cramped and poorly ventilated places, easy to start.

-You can release all the power just by letting go of the Wing.
-No question of getting yanked around as in Kite surfing, everything is coooool.
+You can release all the power just by letting go of the wing.
+No question of getting ripped off like in kite, everything is coooool.

-We like the total harmony between the Wing and the Foil.
+We like the total harmony between the wing and the foil.
 One seems to be born for the other to give a smooth glide, without any break, fluid to the extreme.
-We are not talking about pedigree Foils, even if it will inevitably come.
-We use mainly Surf Foils, which are very load-bearing with maximum efficiency at very low speeds.
+We are not talking about racing foils, even if it will inevitably come.
+We mainly use surf foils because of their lift and for maximum efficiency at very low speeds.
 This reinforces the simplicity and smoothness.

-We like the tolerance of this means of propulsion which accepts more than any other the irregularities of the wind, the gusts, the wind holes.
-In Wing everything seems cleaner because its inflatable structure, with its large sections, gives it the necessary base for this tolerance.
-A lake, off-shore, squalls, an arm of a river, all the bodies of water are great in Wing on a large surface Foil.
-It will take over when the Wing is out of breath.
-With technique you can even go up against the wind by the simple force of pumping on the Foil.
+We like the tolerance of this means of propulsion which accepts more than any other the irregularities of the wind, the tilting, the wind holes.
+In wing, everything seems cleaner because its inflatable structure with large sections gives it the necessary room for this tolerance.
+A lake, offshore wind, squalls, a branch of a river, all bodies of water are tops in Wing on a large surface foil.
+It will take over when the wing is out of breath.
+With some technique you can even go up against the wind by the simple force of pumping on the foil.
 Amazing.
 And you don’t need a lot of space, you can have fun on a 200m wide spot.

-We also like to land on the water and take the time to chat with our friends.
-The inflatable Wings against each other, zero danger, hassle free.
+We also like to chill out on the water and take time to chat with our friends.
+The inflatable wings against each other, no danger, everything is fine.

-We love Wing surfing.
-Perched on a long Foil, we glide with optimal fluidity on slopes and bumps.
-The water offers infinite combinations of pure gliding.
-The Wing is only there to provide a useful traction net for the ascent.
-Just great.
+Perched on a long foil, we slide with optimal fluidity on slopes and bumps.
+The water offers endless combinations of pure glide.
+The wing is only there to provide the useful traction for going upwind.
+Just awesome.

-Finally, we like the Wing because it’s economical.
+Finally, we like the wing because it is economical.
 Budgets are not anecdotal, of course, it’s a technological water sport.
-But the Wing only costs a few hundred euros, the same for the Foil, and a little more for the Board.
-It remains very reasonable and light years away from Windsurfing budgets for example.
+But the wing only costs a few hundred euros, the same for the foil, and a little more for the board.
+That’s still very reasonable and light years away from windsurfing budgets for example.